UDT-ITF/website/source/api/index.md

 In ITF all counting _MUST_ be "1"-based.
 The first unicode codepoint of a text is codepoint 1 and the first word, word 1, the first surface, surface 1.

-> DISCUSSION POINT: Are these reasonable restrictions/simplifications?
-> > MH: Everything apart from 'the first page of a book is page 1' seems fine.
-What do you mean by page?
-Page 1 in the book might actually be the 20th page.
-If we were to use 'surface' this would differentiate surface 1 from 'page 1' as it appears in the text.
-This would also enable ITF to work with texts that aren’t page based (e.g. tablets, rolls).

 #### 2.6.1 Char Mode Fragments

 Char(acter) mode fragment specifiers identify a block of text in a text file by counting individual